jadounrahul/kartsnms/doc/Developing/Sensor-State-Support.md

 #### state_translations

-*Is where we map the possible returned state sensor values to a generic LibreNMS value, in order to make displaying and alerting more generic.
+*Is where we map the possible returned state sensor values to a generic KartsNMS value, in order to make displaying and alerting more generic.
 We also map these values to the actual state sensor(state_index) where these values are actually returned from.*

-*The LibreNMS generic states are derived from Nagios:*
+*The KartsNMS generic states are derived from Nagios:*

 ```
 0 = OK